QED0711/nasa-meteorite-analysis/README.md

   * Ho: The average mass of meteorites found vs. observed falling is the same
   * Ho: No change occurs in the ratio of falling to found meteorites over time
   * Ho: Meteorites land with equal frequency across the global landmass
+  * Ho: The population of a country has no impact on the number of meteorites observed

 ## Sources
 * [Primary data From NASA’s open data portal](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh)